-Bearded Dragons, make one of the best choices because for first-time reptile keepers because of their friendly personalities and love of handling.
+A Bearded Dragon, makes one of the best choices for first-time reptile keepers because of its friendly personality and love of handling.

 Choose your reptile with care, do your research, and keep in mind their care requirements.
 Let us know your favorite below.

 As a defense mechanism, some of them can squirt blood from their eyes!
 Say no more!